 Majahuitas beach is next to the Tuito jungle, between the town of Quimixto and the fishing village of Yelapa, so you will not only find fish of all colors, but also a large number of birds that fly over the site constantly.
 It is also rich in palm trees and all kinds of wildlife.

-To get access this heavenly place, you can take a water taxi (panga) from Boca de Tomatlan or the pier at Los Muertos, or take one of the bay cruise tours that visit different beaches around the bay.
-The trip in panga from Boca should be no more than 20 to 30 minutes depending on the stops along the way.
+To get access to this heavenly place, you can take a water taxi (panga) from Boca de Tomatlan or the pier at Los Muertos, or take one of the bay cruise tours that visit different beaches around the bay.
+The trip in a "panga" from Boca should be no more than 20 to 30 minutes depending on the stops along the way.

-Many of the main tour provides include a trip to Yelapa too, another one of the beaches and towns in the area that you should not miss.
+Many of the main tours provided include a trip to Yelapa too, another one of the beaches and towns in the area that you should not miss.
 Other activities you can enjoy on the beach are kayaking, hiking and snorkeling.

 Another one of the important reasons why Majahuitas is well known is in great part to "Majahuitas Resort", a hotel that was built in this Chacala ejido, now it's permanently closed.